 Keep reading, because we’re also going to share case studies from two HVAC businesses (one about content, one about ads) as well as some examples that will help us explain.

-Optimize Your Facebook Posts
+Optimize your Facebook posts

 “Blogs are great to promote on Facebook because we can target the ad specifically for people interested in their industry,” says Luke.
 This means if someone is looking for heating, emergency heating repair services, new boilers, duct cleaning services – you name it! – then they will find the things you share on social media to be relevant and interesting.
 Keep this in mind when you’re planning your HVAC marketing content.

 (The added side-benefit of frequent blog posts is that it also makes it much easier for potential customers to find your business via search engines, especially if you answer common questions and make sure they’re fully-loaded with relevant keywords.
 But that’s a story for another day – here’s a handy article we prepared to help you learn about search engine optimization.)